 Secondary School Programs

-Students in junior high school study language arts, mathematics, social studies, science, and physical education and health; and such complementary courses as FSL (French as a Second Language), CTS (Fabrics & Design, Food Studies, Information Processing, Construction & Technology), Drama, and Art.
+Students in junior high school study language arts, mathematics, social studies, science, physical education and health; and such complementary courses as CTF (Fabrics & Design, Food Studies, Information Processing, Construction & Technology), Drama, and Art.

-The use of technology is emphasized at the junior/senior high level.
+The use of technology is emphasized at all levels.
 Social studies and language arts teachers have their students generate reports and/or essays on the word processing program.
 Students in all core courses are able to access a computer during class to do research and many other learning activities.
 Our school also has wireless Internet access so students are able to bring their computers from come and access the Internet.

-Students at the secondary level may join such extracurricular activities as golf, volleyball, basketball, curling, badminton, and track.
-We also have a vibrant intramural program.
+Students at the secondary level may join such extracurricular activities as archery, volleyball, basketball, curling, badminton, and track.